-The Recommended Daily Allowance Of Vitamin D
+The Recommended Dose Of Vitamin D

 The Recommended Daily Allowance (RDA) of vitamin D is measured in international units (IU).
 According to the data published in 2010, the RDA of vitamin D is 600 IU for people aged between 1-70 years.
 Infants, on the other hand, are recommended to take 400 IU of vitamin D per day.
 Pregnant and breastfeeding women need to have 600-2000 IU daily, depending on their health conditions.
 Similarly, for people aged over 71 years of age, this RDA changes to 800 IU and up.

 Factors That Influence The Production Of Vitamin D In Your Skin